kit-sdq/programming-lecture-eclipse-artemis/README.md

 Eclipse-Plugin for grading & working with the [Artemis Project](https://github.com/ls1intum/Artemis)

 ## Features
-* Current Features
 * [Grading Support](https://github.com/kit-sdq/programming-lecture-eclipse-artemis/wiki/Grading) for Java Projects in Artemis
-* Upcoming Features
-  * Tool Support for Java Projects and students that are not familiar with GIT
+* [Student Support](https://github.com/kit-sdq/programming-lecture-eclipse-artemis/wiki/Student---Dev) Tool Support for Java Projects and students that are not familiar with GIT

 ## Update Site
 The Update Site is located here: https://kit-sdq.github.io/programming-lecture-eclipse-artemis/